 Construction and Engineering Solicitors

 We are recognised by our peers and praised by our clients for our expertise and our ability to deliver clear and commercially focused advice.
+The team is ranked as a Band 1 firm in both Chambers & Partners and the Legal 500.
 Our lawyers are experienced enough to have seen most things before, and quick to think of solutions if they haven’t.
 That’s why IBB’s construction and engineering team has become the preferred choice for many experienced purchasers of construction and engineering legal services in the UK today.

 Advice on non-contentious and contentious matters